ChFlick/firecode/README.md

 ## Development

-There are still some todos with autocompletion and mouseover information, but currently I'm working on the autoformatter.

-I'm currently creating a [prettier](https://prettier.io/) plugin for this purpose.
-The repository (WIP) can be found [here](https://github.com/ChFlick/prettier-plugin-firestore-rules)
+I'm working on improving the prettier-plugin-firestore-rules formatter as well as the corresponding [firestore rules parser (WIP)](https://github.com/ChFlick/prettier-plugin-firestore-rules).

+When the parser is in a proper shape, it will be included to provide validation of the firestore rules.